 However, that isn’t always the case.
 As a result, people managing projects for the first time often find themselves making mistakes.
 That’s normal – we all make mistakes from time to time, especially in a new job.

 I’m delighted to be partnering with MindManager today to share 10 simple things that you can do to get up to speed quickly and avoid those rookie errors.
 These are the things that I wish someone had told me when I first started managing projects.
-Oh, and you can grab yourself a free trial of the latest edition, MindManager 2018, is actually launching today, and if you’d like a free trial, you can grab yourself access here.
+Oh, and you can grab yourself a free trial of the latest edition of MindManager here.

 1. Manage Scope